ibm-cloud-docs/containers/cs_cluster_plan_network.md

 {: shortdesc}

 **Private traffic to cluster apps**</br>
 When you deploy an app in your cluster, you might want to make the app accessible to only users and services that are on the same private network as your cluster.
 Private load balancing is ideal for making your app available to requests from outside the cluster without exposing the app to the general public.
 You can also use private load balancing to test access, request routing, and other configurations for your app before you later expose your app to the public with public network services.

-To allow private traffic requests from outside the cluster to your apps, you can create private Kubernetes networking services, such as private NodePorts, network load balancers (NLBs), and Ingress application load balancers (ALBs).
-You can then create access control lists (ACLs) for your VPC subnets that include inbound rules to allow ingress from specified sources.
+To allow private network traffic requests from outside the cluster to your apps, you can use private Kubernetes networking services, such as creating [`LoadBalancer` services](/docs/containers?topic=containers-vpc-lbaas) or using your cluster's private [Ingress application load balancers (ALBs)](/docs/containers?topic=containers-ingress-about).
+For example, when you create a Kubernetes `LoadBalancer` service in your cluster, a load balancer for VPC is automatically created in your VPC outside of your cluster.
+NodePorts are also automatically opened on the worker nodes in your cluster.
+The load balancer is multizonal and routes requests for your app through the NodePorts on your worker nodes.
+You can then create access control lists (ACLs) for your VPC subnets to allow inbound network traffic requests from specified sources.

 For more information, see [Planning private external load balancing](/docs/containers?topic=containers-cs_network_planning#private_access).

 **Public traffic to cluster apps**</br>
-To make your apps externally accessible from the public internet, you can create public NodePorts, network load balancers (NLBs), and Ingress application load balancers (ALBs).
-Public networking services connect to this public network interface by providing your app with a public IP address and optionally, a public URL.
+To make your apps accessible from the public internet, you can use public networking services.
+Public networking services connect to a public network interface by providing your app with a public IP address and optionally, a public URL.
 When an app is publicly exposed, anyone that has the public service IP address or the URL that you set up for your app can send a request to your app.

+You can create public Kubernetes [`LoadBalancer` services](/docs/containers?topic=containers-vpc-lbaas) or use the default public [Ingress application load balancers (ALBs)](/docs/containers?topic=containers-ingress-about).
+For example, when you create a Kubernetes `LoadBalancer` service in your cluster, a load balancer for VPC is automatically created in your VPC outside of your cluster.
+NodePorts are also automatically opened on the worker nodes in your cluster.
+The load balancer is multizonal and routes requests for your app through the NodePorts on your worker nodes.
+You can then create access control lists (ACLs) for your VPC subnets to allow inbound network traffic requests from specified sources.

-You can then create access control lists (ACLs) for your VPC subnets that include inbound rules to allow ingress from specified sources.
-Note that a public gateway is not required on your subnets to allow inbound traffic from the internet to NLBs or ALBs.
+Note that a public gateway is not required on your subnets to allow inbound network traffic from the internet to `LoadBalancer` services or ALBs.
 Public gateways are required only to allow worker nodes to make outbound requests to public endpoints.
 For more information, see [Planning public external load balancing](/docs/containers?topic=containers-cs_network_planning#private_access).

 <br />